BobWu1998/3d_reconst_proj/README.md

 ## Meshing Reconstruction
 Running RRIS also saves the global point cloud, which you can use for other meshing methods.

-To run the Poisson method, run
+For the Poisson method, run
 ```
 python main.py --name rris --obj table --num 1 --method rris --mesh_method poisson --data_root $PATH_TO_RGBD_SCENES --save_path $PATH_TO_RESULTS --enable_viz
 ```
-To run the Alpha Shape method, run
+For the Alpha Shape method, run
 ```
 python main.py --name rris --obj table --num 1 --method rris --mesh_method as --data_root $PATH_TO_RGBD_SCENES --save_path $PATH_TO_RESULTS --enable_viz
 ```